snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/builtin/reusable/_jqHelpers.md

 { foo: .collector_tstamp | epoch | todateiso8601 }
 ```

 `epochMillis` - converts a time.Time to an epoch in milliseconds, as unsigned integer type.
-Because of how integers are handled in Go, unsigned integers aren't compatible with jq's native timestamp functions, so the `epoch` function truncates to seconds.
+Because of how integers are handled in Go, unsigned integers aren't compatible with jq's native timestamp functions, so the `epoch` function truncates to seconds, and the `epochMillis` function exists in case milliseconds are needed.
 This function cannot be chained with native jq functions, but where milliseconds matter for a value, use this function.

 ```
 { foo: .collector_tstamp | epochMillis }